lukfel/ng-scaffold/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.1.

-# TODO:
-* allow for more theme customizations (typography, density, ...)

 # Documentation
 ## Introduction
 This Angular library provides a basic scaffold for modern web and mobile applications and includes ui elements such as header, sidebar, drawer, footer, to-top button etc as well as basic services to display snackbars and dialogs.
 Simply wrap your ``router-outlet`` with the ``lf-scaffold`` element and start configuring the ``ScaffoldConfig`` in the `ScaffoldService` store.